Director of Children's Ministries

-Mary Beth joined the staff at St. James’s as Director of Youth and Young Adult Ministry in 2014.
+Mary Beth joined the staff at St. James’s in 2014.
 Mary Beth has always had a special place in her heart for young people and helping them find their identity in the Body of Christ.
 She started out teaching first and third grades before realizing her true calling to youth ministry.
 In 2011 she became the Children & Youth Minister at Christ Church Episcopal in Alexandria.
-Mary Beth graduated from the University of Mary Washington with a B.S. in Psychology and a M.S. in Elementary Special Education.
+Mary Beth graduated from the University of Mary Washington with a B.S. in psychology and an M.S. in elementary special education.
 She served for over a decade at Shrine Mont Camps of the Episcopal Diocese of Virginia, working as a counselor and camping director at St. George’s Camp and as the director the St. Elizabeth’s Camp for youth and young adults with disabilities.
-She also serves on the Shrine Mont Board of Directors and as a church consultant for Ministry Architects.
-In her free time, Mary Beth loves to make homemade pizza, go on road trips, and hang out in the back yard of her new home!
+She has served on the Shrine Mont Board of Directors and is a consultant for Ministry Architects.
+In her free time, Mary Beth loves to make homemade pizza, go on road trips, and play in the yard.
 Her husband Chris is a registered nurse in the surgical ICU at a local hospital and an integral partner in youth ministry.
-They live with their son, Andrew (born 6/5/2017), two cats, Smokey and Jojo, and their dog, Bella.
+They have two sons, Andrew and Benjamin, and a dog, Bella.

 Director of Stewardship and Development

-Suzanne began at St. James as Director of Stewardship and Development in July 2015, and oversees Annual Giving, Planned Giving, major gifts, and memorials.
-Prior to joining our staff, Suzanne spent 30 years directing communications and marketing at the Virginia Museum of Fine Arts.
-She has been an active parishioner for 40 years, having served on the Vestry, strategic planning committees, the Missions committee, Mardi Gras for Missions, WomanKind, as a Lay Eucharistic Minister, and on the Video Squad, among numerous other ministries.
-Suzanne completed the four year Education for Ministry program in 2009, and has been an active missioner to domestic and international mission trips for more than 20 years.
+Suzanne began at St. James as Director of Stewardship and Development in July 2015, and oversees annual giving, planned giving, major gifts, and memorials.
+Before joining our staff, Suzanne spent 30 years directing communications and marketing at the Virginia Museum of Fine Arts.
+She has been an active parishioner for 45 years, having served on the vestry, strategic planning committees, the missions committee, Mardi Gras for Missions, WomanKind, as a lay eucharistic minister, and on the Video Squad, among numerous other ministries.
+Suzanne completed the four-year Education for Ministry program in 2009, and has been a missioner to domestic and international mission trips for more than 25 years.
 Suzanne has always been active in the arts, community, historic preservation, and social justice.
 She currently serves on the boards of the Woman’s Club of Richmond, Bus Rapid Transit RVA, Historic Monument Avenue and Fan District Foundation, and the 1708 Gallery Emeritus Council.
-She is a graduate of Leadership Metro Richmond, past national board member of the American Alliance for Museums, and active with the Virginia Society of Fundraising Executives.
-Suzanne earned her Bachelor’s degree in Fine Arts from VCU and has an M.S. in communications.
+She is a graduate of Leadership Metro Richmond, past national board member of the American Alliance for Museums, and active with the Consortium of Endowed Episcopal Parishes, and the Virginia Society of Fundraising Executives.
+Suzanne earned her Bachelor’s degree in Fine Arts from VCU and has an M.S. in marketing and communications.
 She and her husband Joe Willis have four children and five grandchildren.